-RC is set to 0 in the case of a success, or to 1 in the case of a failure, on any file to copy.

-RESULT is set to a string such as:
+- RC is set to 0 in the case of a success, or to 1 in the case of a failure, on any file to copy. - RESULT is set to an empty string in the case of a success, or to a string with an error message indicating the cause of the failure.